-FILMS GONE WILD: OUTstream Film Fest got it right when it came to seeking inclusion with their debut virtual LGBTQIA+ film festival
+Co-Founders/Co-Directors Ben McCarthy and Megan Garbayo got it right with OUTstream Film Fest when it came to seeking inclusion with their debut virtual LGBTQIA+ film festival

 The OUTstream Film Fest wrapped on Sunday and I wanted to call attention to it again, not simply because there were A LOT of fantastic films featured and filmmakers and subjects who received an enthusiastic platform for their work and their stories, but because there is a really important inspiration behind the film festival and energy that I think is vital when talking about LGBTQIA+ film festivals.